eclipse-kura/kura/docs/cloud-platform/kura-hono.md

 The majority of default settings in the DataService can be left unchanged.
 A screen capture of the DataService configuration is shown below.
 For complete details about the DataService configuration parameters, please refer to [DataService](#dataservice).

-In order for Kura to connect to Eclipse Hono on startup, the *connect.auto-on-startup* option must be set to *true.* If this value is changed from false to true, Kura will immediately begin the connection process.
-It is recommended that the CloudService and MqttDataTransport are configured before setting the *connect.auto-on-startup* option to true.
+In order for Kura to connect to Eclipse Hono on startup, the *connect.auto-on-startup* option must be set to `true`.
+If this value is changed from `false` to `true`, Kura will immediately begin the connection process.
+It is recommended that the CloudService and MqttDataTransport are configured before setting the *connect.auto-on-startup* option to `true`.

 !!! note
     Changing the value of *connect.auto-on-startup* from `true` to `false` **will not** disconnect the client from the broker.
 This setting simply implies that Kura will not automatically connect on the next start of Kura.